kyungrae/study/designing-data-intensive-applications/part2.md

 Serial execution is pessimistic to the extreme.
 We compensate for the pessimism by making each transaction very fast to execute, so it only needs to hold the "lock" for a short time.

-Serializable snapshot is an optimistic concurrency control technique.
+**Serializable snapshot** is an optimistic concurrency control technique.
 Optimistic in this context means that instead of blocking if something potentially dangerous happens, transactions continue anyway, in the hope that everything will turn out all right.
-When a transaction wants to commit, the database checks whether anything had happened (i.e., whether isolation was violated); if so, the transaction is aborted and to be retried.
+When a transaction wants to commit, the database checks whether anything had happened; if so, the transaction is aborted and to be retried.

 It performs badly if there is high contention, as this leads to a high proportion of transactions needing to abort.
 However, if there is enough spare capacity, optimistic concurrency control techniques tend to perform better than pessimistic ones.